acolajanni/Signature_matrix_TabulaSapiens/README.md

 Antonin Colajanni: antonin.colajanni@u-bordeaux.fr

-# Work in progress

-Some files may be missing or not up to date :
-- one or two scripts
-- results folder

 # Aim

 This page describes the composition and the method of the reference matrix built from Tabula Sapiens single cell dataset.
 It contains: